Philip Ciaccio

 Philip Charles Ciaccio (August 23, 1927 – November 12, 2015) was an American judge and politician.
 A member of the Democratic Party, he served in the Louisiana House of Representatives from 1962 to 1966 and as judge of the Louisiana Court Appeal for the Fourth Circuit from 1982 to 1998.

 Life and career

-Ciaccio was born in New Orleans, Louisiana, the son of Philip and Nina Ciaccio.
-He attended Brother Martin High School, graduating at the age of fifteen.
-After graduating, he served in the armed forces during World War II, which after his discharge, he attended Tulane University, earning his undergraduate degree in 1947 and his law degree in 1950.
+Ciaccio was born in New Orleans, Louisiana.
+He attended St. Aloysius High School, graduating at the age of fifteen.
+After graduating, he attended Tulane University, earning his undergraduate degree in 1947 and his law degree in 1950, which after earning his degrees, he served in the United States Air Force during the Korean War.

 Ciaccio served in the Louisiana House of Representatives from 1962 to 1966.
 After his service in the House, he then served in the New Orleans City Council from 1966 to 1982, which after his service in the City Council, he served as judge of the Louisiana Court Appeal for the Fourth Circuit from 1982 to 1998.

-Death
+Personal life and death

+Ciaccio was married to Mary Jane Bologna.
+Their marriage lasted until Ciaccio's death in 2015.

 Ciaccio died on November 12, 2015, in New Orleans, Louisiana, at the age of 88.